appdezign/lara-pro-cms-project/README.md

-# Welcome to Lara CMS 8
+# Welcome to Lara Prop CMS 10

 ## Built on Laravel, the best framework in the world